 As part of a student’s weekly timetable, they have two tutor sessions with their form tutor.
 During these sessions, tutors deliver PRSHE.
 Students learn in an age-appropriate way, how to keep themselves safe, physically, mentally and emotionally.
 Some of the content that students learn links to the ‘contextual’ risks that students face living in and around London.
 These include:

 - serious youth violence, including knife crime

 - protection from radicalisation, extremism and terrorism

-Students will hear from a variety of agencies, including the police, about staying safe.
-Our PRSHE programme will recognise that students are 16 to 19 years old.
+Students hear from a variety of agencies, including the police, about staying safe.
+Our PRSHE programme recognises that students are 16 to 19 years old.
 Other content will include the world of finance, personal budgeting and careers/UCAS (please see the tab with more details on UCAS).

-Our programme will therefore focus on building from what students would have learned in secondary school, extending their knowledge and developing a deeper understanding as they prepare for employment, independence and their highly successful lives ahead.
+Our programme therefore focuses on building from what students would have learned in secondary school, extending their knowledge and developing a deeper understanding as they prepare for employment, independence and their highly successful lives ahead.

-Assemblies will take place weekly, as part of tutor time.
+Assemblies take place weekly.
 There may be whole academy assemblies or faculty assemblies led by a senior leader.
-A full assemblies programme will be created for the year.
-The assemblies will complement the PRSHE curriculum so everything flows together.
-Assemblies will be one of the times when guest speakers come in to speak to students.
+A full assemblies programme is created for the year.
+The assemblies complement the PRSHE curriculum so everything flows together.
+Assemblies are one of the times when guest speakers come in to speak to students.
 This could be the Lambeth nursing team for example.
 Please see our assemblies and collective worship policy on the documents list below.

 The tutor will be the first port of call for a student.
 There will be roughly 20 students in a tutor group.
 Every tutor will get to know their tutees really well.
-Tutors as well as delivering PRSHE will support students in celebrating the success and managing the challenges of sixth form studies.
+Tutors as well as delivering PRSHE support students in celebrating the success and managing the challenges of sixth form studies.
 Tutors will also liaise with parents and carers during the academy year.